Expanded metal: History

-The inventor and patentee of expanded metal is John French Golding, his first British patent was issued in 1884.
-He forged partnerships with Hartlepool industrialists Mathew Gray, Christopher Furness and Robert Irving Jr., who together with W.B Close brought the manufacture of expanded metal to Hartlepool.
-The Expanded Metal Company Limited of Hartlepool, United Kingdom, remains a recognised market leader globally in the manufacture of expanded metal to this day and is one of the largest employers locally.
+The inventor and patentee of expanded metal is John French Golding, whose first British patent was issued in 1884.
+He forged partnerships with Hartlepool industrialists Mathew Gray, Christopher Furness and Robert Irving Jr., who, together with W.B Close, brought the manufacture of expanded metal to Hartlepool.
+The Expanded Metal Company Limited of Hartlepool, United Kingdom, remains a manufacturer of expanded metal to this day and is one of the largest employers locally.

 Design

 Some commonly used shapes are circles, squares, and diamonds; diamonds are the most popular shapes because of how well the shape absorbs energy and resists mechanical deformation after installation.
 Other design considerations are the size and angles of the shapes, which will also affect how well the metal absorbs energy and where the energy is spread throughout the expanded metal.

 For the diamond shape, there are at least four different angles that come into account, the two acute and two obtuse angles.
 The larger the angles, the less strength the shape will have because there would be too much space inside the shape.
 However, if the angles are too small, strength is lost because the shape is too close together, so there is no space for the structure to hold.

 The angle in which the shapes are laid also plays a significant role.
-If the angle is zero the ends of the shape point to the start and the end of the sheet, making straight lines across the sheet of diamonds.
-This option provide the most strength when it comes to compressing the sheet on its side.
+If the angle is zero, the ends of the shape point to the start and the end of the sheet, making straight lines across the sheet of diamonds.
+This option provides the most strength when it comes to compressing the sheet on its side.
 This can even take more pressure than a solid piece of metal because the sheet will compress and spread the pressure throughout the sheet.
-The other four commonly used angles are 60º, 90º, 90º plus 60º, and 60º plus 90º.
-A 60º angle puts the diamond diagonal at the start and end to the sheet.
-A 90º angle makes the diamond vertical to the start and the end of a sheet.
-The 90º plus 60º and 60º plus 90º angles combine both a 60º angle and a 90º angle; the order of the angles is respective to the order in naming.
+The other four commonly used angles are 60°, 90°, 90° plus 60°, and 60° plus 90°.
+A 60° angle puts the diamond diagonal at the start and end to the sheet.
+A 90° angle makes the diamond vertical to the start and the end of a sheet.
+The 90° plus 60° and 60° plus 90° angles combine both a 60° angle and a 90° angle; the order of the angles is respective to the order in naming.

-The expanded metal can be manufactured and supplied as standard mesh or can be flattened by further levelling prices to be smooth surface which allows usage of mesh in more applications such as prisons protection to avoid hurting hands touching the mesh.
+The expanded metal can be manufactured and supplied as standard mesh; or it can be flattened by further levelling processes to have a smooth surface, which allows usage of mesh in more applications, such as prisons, as it no longer has sharp edges that could cause injury.